EBMCalculator/ebmcalculator.github.io/support.md

       </div>
       <div class="faq-answer">
         <p>
           Click on the Results tab to view up to 50 of your saved results.
-Here you can drag to rearrange, or click on a result to view it individually.
+You can drag to rearrange, or click a result to view it individually.
         </p>
         <p style="text-align: center;">
           <a href="assets/images/screenshots/Results - Screenshot 3.png" target="_blank" rel="noopener noreferrer">